Trends in Flexible Workspace Design

 With more companies providing coworking areas to their staff, collaborative and shared spaces were rated as the best types of workspaces in the study.
 69% agreed their workplace helped them collaborate more with coworkers, and 57% reported being happier using flexible workspaces.
 However, just 29% felt flexible workspaces contributed to increased efficiency.

 Gensler and the BCO determined that flexible workspaces needed to address both personal preferences and a range of different work settings, particularly those that offered more privacy than open-plan offices.
+Small businesses and freelancers suit the style of working in flexible offices compared to larger, more settled companies who have a stricter structure and need more from their offices.

 It was noted that companies adopt flexible workspaces to transform business processes, pull pace with industry trends, and foster collaborations, employing at least one of these five models: